 - 20 drops (about 1 teaspoon) of your Essential Oil MIX

 - 5 drops of dish soap (to help mix the water and oil)

 - 1 gallon of water

-Spray in EARLY MORNING and BEFORE pests have found your plants.
-This is a great preventative, and will also make your garden smell great! instead of some of those pesticides and preventatives that smell foul or so potent that your neighbor things your garden is a chemistry experiment gone horribly wrong.
+Spray in EARLY MORNING, and BEFORE pests have found your plants.
+This is a great preventative and will also make your garden smell great!
+Instead of some of those pesticides and preventatives that smell foul or so potent that your neighbor thinks your garden is a chemistry experiment gone horribly wrong.

 NOTE: It will fade, so re-apply every 2 weeks or as needed.
 It cannot hurt, so do not feel bad if you must re-apply it every week!

-Tip: Soak Q-tips in the oil solution and rub down posts, cages, and other items in the garden that can handle the concentrate.
+Tip: Soak Q-tips in the oil solution and rub down posts, cages, and other items in the garden to handle the concentrate.
 It will be stronger and last longer!

 Did you enjoy this post?
 MIgardener is passionate about sharing free gardening tips and information!
 If you are looking for inspiration in the garden, make sure to check out our Pinterest page.
 New ideas and inspiration can be found there at any time.
 Check us out at MIgardener.com or on youtube, Instagram, and Facebook.